cucumber/common/suggest/javascript/README.md

 # Cucumber Suggest

 This is a library that can be used to build Gherkin step auto-complete in editors.
+It does not implement a UI component, but it can provide suggestions to a UI component.

 An auto-complete engine uses a [search index](https://en.wikipedia.org/wiki/Search_engine_indexing) that it can query as the user types.
 It then presents the search hits in the editor as *suggestions*.